Asthma

 • Chest tightness

-Other things that can affect adult asthma include:
+• Other factors that can affect adult asthma include:

 • Pregnancy: Uncontrolled asthma can harm the health of a mother and her baby.